keenlabs/keen-gem/README.md

   :timeframe => 'today', :group_by => "item.id") # => [{"item.id"=>2, "gross"=>314.49, "customers"=> 8}, { ... }]
 ```

-Many of there queries can be performed with group by, filters, series and intervals.
+Many of these queries can be performed with group by, filters, series and intervals.
 The response is returned as a Ruby Hash or Array.

 Detailed information on available parameters for each API resource can be found on the [API Technical Reference](https://keen.io/docs/api/reference/).